¡Hi! My name´s Carlos Gonzalez and I live in a small town close to Madrid, Navalcarnero.

 I´ll post a note when available in English.

-The inauguration of the upcoming summer term of UCM will, again, be hosted at Robledo.
+The inauguration of the last summer term of UCM was, again, hosted at Robledo.

-It will take two sessions, two days in a row.
-The speakers will be superb.
+It took two sessions using two days in a row.
+The speakers were superb as always.

 My music: Boogie boogie, Rock, clasic

 Movies: Sci-Fi, comedy, thrillers, terror